WebCoursify/webcoursify.github.io/4-MVC-View.md

     {% endblock %}
     {% endraw %}

-You don't extend every block defined in the parent-template.
+You don't need to extend every block defined in the parent-template.
 If a block is not extended in a child-template, it will be just blank, no content, empty string.

 Django also support **include**.
 Suppose you have a sidebar you want to show in some pages, but not all, you can put it in a separate file, called 'sidebar.html', for example: